-In contributing to meetings, in addition to information about the child's academic functioning, the school/college provides information about the 'voice of the child' and the child's experiences of life as evidenced by observations or information provided through the multi-agency forum.
+In contributing to meetings, in addition to information about the child's academic functioning, the school provides information about the 'voice of the child' and the child's experiences of life as evidenced by observations or information provided through the multiagency forum.

-Our school/college operates a Team around the school/college model (TAS) every term which is attended by the SA+ worker, social worker and staff from both the Infant and Junior Schools.
+Our school operates a Team around the school model (TAS).
+TAS) every term which is attended by the early help team, social worker and staff from both the Infant and Junior Schools.